-The Credit Committee of GBI is responsible for the control of all credit and concentration risks arising from the banking and trading books in line with the Bank's risk appetite.
+The Credit Committee of GBI is responsible for the control of all credit and concentration risks arising from the banking and the trading books in line with the Bank's risk appetite.
 The Wholesale Credit Risk Policy establishes the Bank's decision-making process in granting credit limits, setting rules and guidelines for exposures that give rise to credit risk.
 In view of the internal ratings and credit assessment analyses of the obligors, the Credit Committee assigns the credit exposure limit.
 All obligors have individual credit limits based on their creditworthiness.
-Groups of connected obligors are subject to regulatory 'group exposure' limits, as well as internal Group Concentration Policy, to effectively manage the concentration risk of the Bank.
-Furthermore, as per the Country Limit Policy, limits are in place that cap the maximum exposure to specific countries, to ensure that related risks do not threaten the asset quality or solvency of the Bank.
-Finally, the Sector Limit Policy is designed to minimize contagion risks.
+Groups of connected obligors are subject to regulatory 'group exposure' limits, as well as internal Group Concentration Policy, to manage the concentration risk of the Bank effectively.
+Furthermore, as per the Country Concentration Policy, limits are in place that cap the maximum exposure to specific countries, to ensure that related risks do not threaten the asset quality or solvency of the Bank, Finally, the Sector Limit Policy is designed to minimize contagion risks.
 The effectiveness of risk monitoring is supported by internal systems ensuring proper compliance with the principle of segregation of duties and authorization levels.
-Every transaction under approved credit limits requires a number of authorizations and controls prior to execution and cannot be finalized without those processes.
-Under this structure, every commercial initiative goes through multiple checks and is inputted in the operating system by authorized personnel who are functionally separated from the personnel with commercial targets.
 Regular monitoring of GBI's exposure and compliance with the established credit limits ensures timely management of credit risk.
-The exposures to various customers, business lines and geographical locations are monitored on a daily basis by assigned relationship managers and credit officers, while compliance with the established limits is controlled by CD that provides independent judgement.
+The exposures to various customers, business lines and geographical locations are monitored on a daily basis by assigned relationship managers and credit officers, while compliance with the established limits is controlled by the CD that provides independent judgement.